Memphis vs. SMU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 7

 Memphis Performance Insights

-- The Tigers average 79.2 points per game (80th in college basketball) while allowing 72.7 per outing (225th in college basketball).
-They have a +91 scoring differential overall and outscore opponents by 6.5 points per game.
+- The Tigers are outscoring opponents by 6.5 points per game with a +91 scoring differential overall.
+They put up 79.2 points per game (80th in college basketball) and give up 72.7 per outing (223rd in college basketball).

-- The 37.3 rebounds per game Memphis averages rank 148th in college basketball.
-Its opponents pull down 37.4 per outing.
+- The 37.3 rebounds per game Memphis averages rank 149th in college basketball.
+Its opponents pull down 37.4 per contest.

-- Memphis hits 1.1 fewer threes per contest than the opposition, 7.6 (171st in college basketball) compared to its opponents' 8.7.

 SMU Performance Insights

-- The Mustangs' +196 scoring differential (outscoring opponents by 14.0 points per game) is a result of putting up 75.6 points per game (172nd in college basketball) while allowing 61.6 per outing (13th in college basketball).
+- The Mustangs outscore opponents by 14.0 points per game (posting 75.6 points per game, 172nd in college basketball, and allowing 61.6 per outing, 13th in college basketball) and have a +196 scoring differential.

-- The 40.7 rebounds per game SMU accumulates rank 39th in the country, 6.1 more than the 34.6 its opponents pull down.
+- SMU ranks 37th in college basketball at 40.7 rebounds per game.
+That's 6.1 more than the 34.6 its opponents average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.